 A strategy for effective training of sanitary sewer system operations and maintenance staff, local program support staff, and contractors

-A strategy to evaluate competency annually for collection systems staff and contractors (if applicable) covering the all requirements in this Order;A strategy for effective training of sanitary sewer system operations and maintenance staff, local program support staff, and contractors;
+A strategy to evaluate competency annually for collection systems staff and contractors (if applicable) covering the pertinent requirements in this Order;

-Updated rocedures to assure immediate detection and response to spills;
+Procedures to assure prompt detection at strategic locations and response to spills;

 Procedures to address emergency operations, such as traffic and crowd control and other necessary response activities;

-Procedures to assure all reasonable steps are taken, and all available and feasible technologies, practices, and equipment, including mutual aid agreements established with other agencies or contractors, are used to: (1) ensure expedited containment, recovery, and discharge prevention to waters of the State, and (2) minimize or correct any adverse impact on the environment resulting from the spills, including accelerated water quality monitoring as may be necessary to determine the nature of short-term and long-term impacts of the discharge.
+Procedures to assure all reasonable steps are taken, and available and feasible technologies, practices, and equipment, including mutual aid agreements established with other agencies or contractors, are used to: (1) expedited containment, recovery, and discharge prevention to waters of the State, and (2) minimize or correct any adverse impact on the environment resulting from the spills.

 Procedures for inter-Agency coordination and collaboration among the Enrollee’s staff and staff of other utility agencies/departments in accordance with pre-planned coordination with storm drain agencies prior, during, and after a spill event;

-Procedures to prevent or minimize spill reaching any drainage conveyance system, and prevent a discharge to a water of the State;
+Procedures to prevent or minimize a discharge to a water of the State;

-A list of equipment used during an emergency response;

-Procedures for post-spill assessment of response activities;
+Procedures for post-spill assessment of response activities; and

-Procedures for documentation and reporting for all spill events;
+Procedures for documentation and reporting for spill events.

-Protocol for annual practice drills of the Emergency Response Plan including spill

-and discharge scenarios and staff competency assessments.

-Procedures for annual review and assessment of the Emergency Response Plan and corresponding procedures in the Sewer System Management Plan.

 SEWER PIPE BLOCKAGE CONTROL PROGRAM

-The Sewer System Management Plan must evaluate its service area to determine a system-specific pipe blockage control program to address roots, fats, oils, grease, rags and flushable paper products.
-The Enrollee shall prepare and implement a source control program to reduce the amount of the pipe-blocking substances entering the sanitary sewer system.
-The Sewer System Management Plan must include , at minimum:
+The SSMP must include an evaluation of the Enrollee’s service area to determine a system-specific pipe blockage control program to address roots, fats, oils, grease, rags and debris.
+The SSMP must include the following as appropriate:

-An implementation plan and schedule for a public education outreach program that promotes proper disposal of pipe-blocking substances;
+An implementation plan and estimated schedule for a public education outreach program that promotes proper disposal of pipe-blocking substances;

 A plan and schedule for the disposal of pipe-blocking substances generated within the sanitary sewer system service area.
 This may include a list of acceptable disposal facilities and/or additional facilities needed to adequately dispose of substances generated within a sanitary sewer system service area;

-The legal authority to prohibit discharges to the system and identify measures to prevent spills and blockages;Requirements to install grease removal devices (such as traps or interceptors), design standards for the removal devices, maintenance requirements, best management practices requirements, record keeping and reporting requirements;
+Requirements to install grease removal devices (such as traps or interceptors), design standards for the removal devices, maintenance requirements, best management practices requirements, record keeping and reporting requirements;

 Authority to inspect grease producing facilities, enforcement authorities, and whether the Enrollee has sufficient staff to inspect and enforce the fats, oils, and grease ordinance;